ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Reproducibility and Implementation Details

-\paragraph{Commit checks.} Before applying any operation, we perform lightweight structural checks to ensure the operation type is valid, required arguments are present, and the operation maintains referential integrity with respect to the current MEHG state.
-Committed operations are recorded sequentially in an audit trail, which helps prevent redundant operations and ensures consistent updates across iterations.
+\textbf{Commit checks and conflict resolution.} Before applying any operation, we perform lightweight structural checks to ensure that the operation is well-formed, references valid vertices or hyperedges, and satisfies basic schema constraints with respect to the current MEHG state.
+When multiple surviving operations target the same structure within one round, we resolve conflicts deterministically before commit: \texttt{drop} overrides other modifications to the same hyperedge; \texttt{unlink} overrides \texttt{link} for the same node--hyperedge pair; and conflicting \texttt{revise} operations defer to the Verifier.
+Committed operations are recorded sequentially in the audit trail, which also acts as shared memory to discourage equivalent repeated updates across rounds.
+Stage~II stops when no valid operation survives checking and conflict resolution.